rog-golang-buddies/golang-template-repository/docs/continuous-integration/mkdocs-material.md

 ### Github pages

-A gen-docs workflow is configured to automatically run on the `main` branch however it requires github-pages to be enabled in the repository settings.
+A mkdocs workflow is configured to automatically run on the `main` branch, however it requires github-pages to be enabled in the repository settings.

 See the screenshot below: